-Trim helps you save money by finding hidden charges on your checking and credit card accounts.
+Trim helps you save money a bit differently than the other apps here.
+This app helps you save by finding hidden charges on your checking and credit card accounts.

 You know those sneaky subscriptions that are automatically charged to your credit and debit cards?
 They may be things you forgot about, like magazine subscriptions, the auto-renewal for your gym membership, etc.

 The Trim app seeks them out and asks you via text if you’re interested in keeping the recurring charge.
 If you’re not, Trim will contact the billing company for you and have the charge or service cancelled.